Are you ready to read perhaps the most detailed guide to 5 days in Sydney, Australia? If the answer is yes then read on!

 Start the first day of your Sydney Itinerary in the lovely city suburb of Paddington, firstly grabbing breakfast at Paddington Markets if you are visiting on a Saturday, otherwise try Ampersand – a cafe/bookstore with great coffee, or Micky’s – a cosy diner with a large array of breakfast choices.

 Paddington is one of the best places in Sydney to shop with many independent boutiques.
 If the market is on, make sure to browse the excellent stalls there too which include locally made jewellery, clothing, homeware, books and more.
 William Street is home to an array of small and interesting stores so make sure you check it out too.

 Paddington Reservoir Gardens, which used to be the one of the city’s reservoirs from 1866 to 1899, is now a peaceful sunken garden which is a great place to chill out.
 If you are visiting Sydney in spring, you will love all of the purple jacarandas that bloom along Oxford Street in Paddington.

 Day One is the only day I haven’t added a hike in, so if you want the exercise, I highly recommend walking from Paddington, along Oxford Street past the bars of Darlinghurst, to Hyde Park.
 Alternatively, you can take the bus.

-Grab lunch somewhere along the way – Fratelli Fresh on Macquarie Street is a great pick for amazing Italian food, or check out The Commons in Darlinghurst, which focuses on fresh, local food.
+Grab lunch somewhere along the way – either Arthur’s Pizza in Paddington, or Fratelli Fresh on Macquarie Street for amazing Italian food are great picks.

 At Hyde Park, make sure to check out the Art Deco War Memorial and the small, free museum underneath it, if it’s open.
 St Mary’s Cathedral on the edge of the park is a stunning sight – it will make you feel like you are in a European Capital, not Australia’s largest city.